Río Negro (Uruguay)

 The Río Negro ([ˈri.o ˈneɣɾo], Black River) is a river in southern Brazil and central Uruguay.
-It originates in the southern highlands of Brazil, just east of Bagé, and flows west across the entire width of Uruguay to the Uruguay River.
-The course of the Río Negro across Uruguay effectively divides the south of the country from the north.
+It rises in the southern highlands of Brazil, just east of Bagé, and flows west across the entire width of Uruguay to the Uruguay River.
+The course of the Río Negro across Uruguay effectively divides the south and the north of the country.
 The Río Negro's principal tributaries are Yí River and Tacuarembó River.

 The river is dammed near Paso de los Toros, creating the Rincón del Bonete Reservoir, also called the Gabriel Terra Reservoir or the Rio Negro Reservoir.
-With a surface area of about 420 sqmi, it is the largest reservoir in Uruguay and an installed capacity of 160 MW.
+With a surface area of about 420 sqmi, it is the largest reservoir in Uruguay and has an installed capacity of 160 MW.

 Downstream from the Rincón del Bonete Reservoir, there are two more dams, the Baygorria Dam and the Constitución Dam at Palmar, which generate hydroelectric power for Uruguay with 108 MW and 333 MW, respectively.

 The Río Negro's drainage basin size is about 69700 km2.

 There is a delta at its confluence with the Uruguay River with two main mouths.
-Yaguarí creek -bordered by Vizcaino and Lobos Islands- is the navigable entry to Negro River, and may change water flow direction when the Uruguay is high while the southern mouth (Spanish: Boca Falsa) is very wide but shallow.
+Yaguarí creek, bordered by Vizcaino and Lobos Islands, is the navigable entry to Negro River, and may change water flow direction when the Uruguay is high while the southern mouth (Spanish: Boca Falsa) is very wide but shallow.